toucanmeister/prettify/README.md

 Contains the course project.
 See **prettify** below for more details.

 #### Paper
-Contains the paper corresponding to the coursing project.
+Contains the paper corresponding to the course project.

 # prettify
 Prettify is a simple command-line based scanned document enhancer.

 ## Features
 Prettify works with **P3** (ASCII-encoded) portable pix map (**.ppm**) images.
-To convert to and from this format, use IrfanView or `convert` on Linux.
+To convert to and from this format, I recommend IrfanView or `convert` on Linux.

 Prettify brings 6 routines to edit images you give it:
-- Mean Filter: Removes ISO and speckle noise, but blurrs some edges with high radii
+- **Mean Filter**: Removes ISO and speckle noise, but blurrs some edges with high radii
-- Gauss Filter: Does the same thing as the mean filter but does not create high-frequency artifacts; is a bit slower
+- **Gauss Filter**: Does the same thing as the mean filter but does not create high-frequency artifacts; is a bit slower
-- Median Filter: Removes noise, especially salt-and-pepper noise, without blurring as much as mean or gauss filter
+- **Median Filter**: Removes noise, especially salt-and-pepper noise, without blurring as much as mean or gauss filter
-- Global Threshold: Removes backgrounds in images with clear brightness separation between fore- and background
+- **Global Threshold**: Removes backgrounds in images with clear brightness separation between fore- and background
-- Adaptive Mean Threshold: Removes backgrounds and shadows in **text-only** images
+- **Adaptive Mean Threshold**: Removes backgrounds and shadows in **text-only** images
-- Adaptive Gaussian Threshold: Removes backgrounds and shadows in **text-only** images, sometimes leaves less noise than adaptive mean threshold
+- **Adaptive Gaussian Threshold**: Removes backgrounds and shadows in **text-only** images, sometimes leaves less noise than adaptive mean threshold

 A standard call to improve a scanned document image `img.ppm` would be:
 ```